‘Bold And The Beautiful’ Recap Friday, July 9: Bill Proposes To Steffy, Zoe In Spotlight, Fashion Show Success

 — Kiara Barnes Ⓥ (@KiKiBarnes) July 20, 2018

 Zoe stepped up and it was decided that she will wear the showstopper.
-Now B&B viewers know that Hope never actually ever met Zoe, and just heard that it was she who was the stalker on the website.
-As fate would have it, Emma and the dancers performed their second routine before Zoe appears on the catwalk.
+Now B&B viewers know that Hope never actually ever met Zoe and just heard that it was she who was the stalker on the website.
+As fate would have it, Emma and the dancers performed their second routine before Zoe appeared on the catwalk.
 Emma was devastated as Zoe stole her limelight.
 Sally (Courtney Hope), Charlie (Dick Christie), and Xander (Adain Bradley) were the only ones aware that Zoe snuck past security and wormed her way into the fashion show.
 However, the press was impressed with the young talent who posed with Hope as they took pictures.
 Everyone assumed that Zoe is the new face for the brand, including Eric and Ridge.

 Take a look at all of the moments from today’s Hope for the Future fashion show and leave a congratulatory message for Hope AND Emma!
 See the full gallery here: https://t.co/xVXUZGKin7 #BoldandBeautiful pic.twitter.com/crC0PAVJiZ